Biomedical Science (Medical) Rurality evidence

-- Documents to prove family’s residence accompanied with a statutory declaration from a parent (if you were under 18 at the time and the documents are in the family name).
+- Documents to prove your family’s residence, as well as a statutory declaration from a parent (if you were under 18 at the time and the documents are in the family name).

 Acceptable documents include:

-An online printed invoice will only be acceptable if dated the year it was issued (eg: a bank statement must be dated the year you are supporting (i.e. dated 20 June 2014 if you are supporting the year 2014, it cannot be dated 2019 if you are supporting the year 2014).
+An online printed invoice will only be acceptable if dated the year it was issued (eg: a bank statement must be dated the year you are supporting).
+For example, dated 20 June 2014 if you are supporting the year 2014.
+It cannot be dated 2019 if you are supporting the year 2014.

 Documents can be copies and don’t need to be certified.